ulivz/w7/README.md

 - **Is this project not the opposite of front-end engineering**?

   Of course not, on the contrary, I am an fanatic front-end engineering supporter, the reason for the birth of this project is not to resist front-end engineering.
 It is only for the excessive development of front-end engineering.
-We often need a lot of construction processes to test a very simple function.
+We often need a lot of construction processes to test a very simple function:

+  > If you just want to write a timer with vue, why spend so much time on starting a project with vue-cli?

   With this project, it will be very useful when just testing some simple prototype features.
 In other words, it is more like an offline version of [**_codepan_**](https://codepan.net).

 ## Boilerplate